dmfranko/lazyman/README.md

 ---------------
 Install magicspec from rubygems

-	Open a Windows Command tool.
+	Open a Windows Command Prompt.
 	At the command prompt, type "gem install magicspec"

 Or clone from github, build the gem and install

 Create a magicspec project
 ------------------------
-Open a command console and type just like below:
+Open a Windows Command Prompt.
+Switch directories to some location suitable for storing your project.

+Example:

+	C:\Windows\System32>cd ../../Users/dv223/"My Documents"

+Type the dialog below to create your project.
+*Note: Project name must not contain spaces!

-	magicspec new your_project_name
+	magicspec new <your_project_name_here>

+Change directories into the directory to make sure it exists.

+	cd <your_project_name_here)

+The directory should contain these three folders;

+	app
+	bin
+	config

+The directory should contain the this file;

+	.rspec

 Run Examples
 ------------

 Lazyman contains some examples that explain how to use magicspec writing your own test cases.

-By default, magicspec runs examples using chrome browser, so make sure you installed google chrome and according [chrome driver](http://code.google.com/p/chromedriver/downloads/list)
+By default, magicspec runs examples using chrome browser.
+Make certain Google Chrome is installed with the approriate driver [chrome driver](http://code.google.com/p/chromedriver/downloads/list)

-Using following command to make everything running.
+Within a Command Prompt window, use the following command to make sure everything is configured properly.

-	cd your_project_name
+	cd <your_project_name_here>
 	rspec

 Add a new spec